-The Office of Disability Services (ODS) works in partnership with the greater college community to facilitate equal access for students with disabilities to the educational programs, services and activities of Parkland College in accordance with federal law.
-Services are available by walk-in or appointments in room U260.
-For more information, contact Cathy Robinson, Coordinator, by phone at 217/353-2082 or email at email@example.com.
+The Office of Accessibility Services works in partnership with the greater college community to facilitate equal access for students with disabilities to the educational programs, services, and activities of Parkland College in accordance with federal law.
+Services are available by walk-in or appointment in room U260.
+For more information, contact them by phone at 217/353-2338 or email email@example.com.

 Accommodation requests and eligibility

-Students who wish to request academic adjustments/accommodations or auxiliary aids may do so by submitting proper documentation to the Office of Disability Services.
+Students who wish to request academic adjustments/accommodations or auxiliary aids may do so by submitting proper documentation to the Office of Accessibility Services.
 Eligible students may receive one or more of the following:

 - alternate testing arrangements